 Morae on campus:

 Morae is available for use in the Scholarly Commons Usability Lab, located on the third floor in the Main Library.
-You will need to make a reservation with the Scholarly Commons for the Usability Lab.
-Contact them at email@example.com.
+You will need to make a reservation with the Scholarly Commons in order to access the Usability Lab.
+Contact them at firstname.lastname@example.org.
 This software is currently not available for use in any of the University of Illinois general computer labs.

 A few notes about using Morae: